 As of this writing, there are 17.1 billion BUSD in circulation.
 Out of this figure, there were 5.3 billion Binance-peg BUSD circulating on three blockchains – Avalanche, BNB Chain, and Polygon.
 Each token on these chains has a corresponding collateral in Paxos’s reserves based on Proof of Collateral statistics, according to Binance.

 But BUSD’s use as a derivative makes it difficult to determine the exact circulating supply of the token on platforms that are outside the scope of regulation.
 Their assets are not audited or attested by independent accounting firms.
-Their unregulated statuses also means that these platforms are also not legally liable to redeem Binance-Peg BUSD coins, making Paxos’s attestation reports and its claim of backing each BUSD token with collateral on the Ethereum network a sham.
+Their unregulated status also means that the platforms are not legally liable to redeem Binance-Peg BUSD coins, meaning investors are left holding the bag if they crash.
+This makes Paxos’s claim of BUSD being a regulated stablecoin a sham.

 A Mockery of NYDFS Stablecoin Regulations

 The idea behind NYDFS’s stablecoin regulations (and of BUSD on the Ethereum blockchain) is to restrict the scope and reach of such coins in risky ecosystems and inspire investor confidence in the asset.
-By building a derivative bridge that transfers BUSD use to other blockchains, however, Binance has made a mockery of those regulations.
+But Binance’s derivative bridge sidestep existing regulations and expand BUSD’s reach well beyond the regulated zone.

 The Binance-Peg BUSD Derivatives Complex